-If the MEC decides that an investigation is warranted, it shall direct an investigation to be undertaken through the adoption of a formal resolution.
+If the MEC decides that an investigation is warranted based on the specific activities giving rise to the inquiry, it shall direct an investigation to be undertaken through the adoption of a formal resolution by the MEC.
 In the event the Board believes the MEC has incorrectly determined that an investigation is unnecessary, it may direct the MEC to proceed with an investigation.
+The affected practitioner will also be advised promptly that an investigation has been started.